 - 1/2 teaspoon cayenne (or more to taste)

 - Pinch of saffron threads

 - Pomegranate seeds

-- Heat the oil in a heavy bottomed casserole pot or a tagine.
+- Heat the oil in a tagine pot (use a heat diffuser under the tagine) or a heavy-bottomed casserole pot.
 Saute the onion for 5 minutes until softened, then add the garlic and saute for another 2 minutes.

 - Add the carrot and squash to the pan and cook for 2 minutes.
-Then add the spices and cook for 1 minutes before adding in the preserved lemon, passata and the water.
-Bring to the boil and then simmer for 30 minutes, stirring regularly.
+Then add the spices and cook for 1 minute.

-- Add the chickpeas to the pan and continue to cook for a further 10 minutes.
+- Add the chickpeas to the pan, then put the lid back on and continue to cook for a further 10 minutes.
 The tagine should be thick and the vegetables should be tender when it is done.
-If the tagine appears dry, add a little more water.

 - If you can’t get a hold of preserved lemons, substitute one preserved lemon for a teaspoon of lemon zest and a good pinch of salt.

 Keywords: Moroccan Vegetable Tagine, Vegetarian Tagine, Moroccan Stew Recipe, Moroccan Recipe, Moroccan Stew with Chickpeas